GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	 |	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
-notice_type	 |	 Valid Notice Type must be provided | Notice Type is not recognized solnbr|	NA|	NA awdnbr|		NA|	NA posted_from	|	Date field should meet the expected format|	DATE field in unexpected format.
+notice_type	 |	 Valid Notice Type must be provided | Notice Type is not recognized.
+Expects one of the following: PRESOL, COMBINE, MOD, AWARD, JA, SRCSGT, SSALE, SNOTE, ITB, SOL solnbr|	NA|	NA awdnbr|		NA|	NA posted_from	|	Date field should meet the expected format|	DATE field in unexpected format.
 Expects YYYYMMDD